Mark R. Woodward

-Mark R. Woodward is an American academic and author of Islam in Java.
+Mark R. Woodward is an American academic.
+He is known for his work Islam in Java, published in 1989.

 He conducted ethnographic research in the Yogyakarta Indonesia region in the New Order era.

 Critical response

 Islam in Java elicited a range of responses due to its diverging from Clifford Geertz's observations of almost 30 years before in East Java.